 This view of nature inevitably affected the view of human nature.
 So we see, for example, that in psychology since Freud, human desire tends to be seen as kind of a blind force that randomly attaches itself to various objects—not as a something that is aroused by the objective goodness of things.

-All this supports idea of politics as ordered to allowing people the freedom pursue whatever they happen to desire, without interference from anyone else.
-The older idea of law educative, as that which orders persons and peoples toward their true good, then appears as tyrannical, as against freedom.
+All this supports the idea of politics as ordered to allowing people the freedom to pursue whatever they happen to desire, without interference from anyone else.
+The older idea of law as educative, as that which orders persons and peoples toward their true good, then appears as tyrannical, as against freedom.

 At the heart of liberty is the right to define one’s own concept of existence, of meaning, of the universe, and of the mystery of human life.
 Beliefs about these matters could not define the attributes of personhood were they formed under compulsion of the State.

 On this account of freedom, if the state were to attempt to order its subjects to an authentic good it would be disrespecting their dignity as persons.

 And so we can see a first reason why democracy seems so plausible to our contemporaries.
 Democracy gives people the illusion of being involved in making the laws.
 Thus to obey the law is really to obey oneself.
 The philosopher George Santayana once made this remark about the apparent futility of parliamentary institutions: